LobsangM/LobsangM/README.md

-# ABOUT ME
+# ABOUT

+### I'm physics and engineering student, I'm 21 years old, I've spent 4 years jn both carrers.
+I'm versatile, competent and dynamic in the analysis and resokution on math problems.

-### I am a proactive person with great English skills, organized and responsible.
-My goal is a position challenging and dynamic where to add experience and new knowledge.
-I’m always eager to tackle fresh challenges and expand my skill set.
-I have skills in mathematical models, problem solving and data analysis.
-My goal is to be a professional data analyst and an outstanding physicist
+### I like to challenge myself finding out hiw far my knowledge goes and discover new ways to learn how the world works.
+I have mathematical models, problem solving data analysis skills.
+I wish to be a professional Data Analyst and outstanding physicist.

 # LANGUAGES, PLATFORMS, AND TECHNOLOGIES